d-t-w/netty-buffers/README.md

           "]]
 ```

-You can see that each Arena only has a single chunk, with very memory consumed
+You can see that each Arena only has a single chunk, with very little memory consumed

 My assumption is the 1% consumption represents buffers that are not deallocated on release, rather they are cached in the ThreadLocal for later re-use.